One-to-All Animation: Alignment-Free Character Animation and Image Pose Transfer: Method

+\textbf{Hybrid Reference Fusion Attention.} The key design of our Reference Extractor is the Hybrid Reference Fusion Attention (HRFA), which enables robust identity preservation across variable resolutions and dynamic sequence lengths.
+Specifically, we add a new cross-attention layer on the self-attention layer in the DiT block.
+Given video latent $h \in \mathbb{R}^{F \times H \times W \times C}$, the self-attention with 3D Rotary Position Encoding (RoPE) is formulated as: where $W_q, W_k, W_v$ are learnable projection matrices.
+For reference feature $r \in \mathbb{R}^{1 \times H \times W \times C}$, the new cross-attention layer is computed as: where $W_k'$ and $W_v'$ are two newly introduced projection matrices for the reference features.
 Notably, although $h$ is a video latent with frame dimension $F$, we apply $\mathrm{RoPE}_{3D}$ with $f=0$ to $h W_q$ when computing $\mathrm{Q}'$.
 This design prevents the cross-attention from learning absolute frame position dependencies between the reference and video frames.
 As a result, the model preserves its temporal extrapolation capability and can be seamlessly applied to both image and video generation tasks.
 The fused output of the self-attention and cross-attention layer is given by: